bryanjhogan/2_GitHubActionsHelloWorldConsole_Debug_And_Release/index.md

 {{< /highlight >}}

 ### Two Jobs in the GitHub Action Workflow
-In the previous post there was only one job, but you can have as many as you want, and these jobs can have dependencies on each other, i.e. if job 1 fails, don't run job 2.
+In the previous post there was only one job, but you can have as many as you want, and these jobs can run independently (and in parallel) or have dependencies on each other, e.g. job 2 runs only if job 1 succeeds.

+In this example I want to run the release build only if the debug build succeeds.

+The overall structure of the workflow looks like this -

+{{< highlight yaml "linenos=true" >}}
+name: A workflow to build an application in debug and release

+on:
+  push:
+    branches: [ main ]

+jobs:
+  debug-build:
+    name: Build a debug versions of the app
+    # snip..

+  release-build:
+    needs: debug-build
+    name: Build a release versions of the app
+    # snip..
+{{< /highlight >}}

+Here there are two jobs - debug-build and release-build. release-build depends on debug-build completing successfully.
+They both upload artifacts to which will be available for download from GitHub after the action completes.